 “Undoubtedly.”

 “Anyway,” Lightsong said, holding up a finger, “here is how this one goes.
 By being far more stunning than you are, I invite people around us to ignore you.
-That, in turn, invites you to act your usual charming self--throwing fits and the like to draw the attention back to you.
+That, in turn, invites you to act your usual charming self--throwing fits and the like--to draw the attention back to you.
 And that, as is explained, is where you truly shine.
 Therefore, the only way to make certain you receive the attention you deserve is to draw it all away from you.
 It really is quite a difficult task.
 I hope you appreciate the work I do to be so wonderful.”

-“Oh, let me assure you, I do.
+“Oh, let me assure you,” she said, “I do.
 In fact, I appreciate it so very much that I would like to give you a break.
 You can back down, if you wish.
 I will take the awful burden of being the most wonderful of the Gods.”

-“I couldn’t possibly let you,” Lightsong said.
+“I couldn’t possibly let you.”

 “But if you are too wonderful, my dear, you will completely destroy your image.”